Starring at an auto show near you, it’s “The 40-Year-Old Volvo,” a tale of a 1966 1800 that just keeps running, and running, and running. . .

 “My most recent repairs were replacing my generator brushes, a complete tune-up before driving out to the SEMA and NACE shows in Las Vegas and replacing the lower front A-frame bushings,” Gordon said.
 “I also had to replace the oil cooler for the second time.”

-The car still has its original transmission (but has had new front
+The car still has its original transmission (but has had new front and rear seals).

 The rear differential has been re-bushed with new axle seals once.